Newbury R.F.C.: Youth teams

-Newbury RFC has a reputation for having one of the best youth sections in the country, sponsored by local solicitors Thomas Eggar, the youth section has several hundred members and several high calibre coaches.
-A close link between the youth and senior sections of the club is a proud tradition at Monks Lane and the youth section at Newbury RFC is no exception to this, the first team squad often help out with training as do the senior coaches at Monks Lane.
-Newbury teams have often won at a high level and no section displays this more clearly than the youth section, whose teams often win at county level and have represented Newbury at Twickenham stadium.
+Newbury RFC is widely regarded as having an above average youth team, and are currently sponsored by the local solicitors Thomas Eggar.
+There is a tradition at Monks Lane where the first team squad are often known to help out with training the youth team, and have previously won at a high level more clearly than the youth section, whose teams often win at county level and have represented Newbury at Twickenham stadium.